Kimberly Hirsch • June 3, 2024

 What is Organic Food?

-In order for a food to have the official “organic” label, it must be certified by the USDA and meet many strict guidelines.
-The guidelines address several factors, including soil, sustainable farming practices, animal welfare, pest control, weed control, and the use of additives and preservatives in food.
-They also prohibit using certain synthetic fertilizers and pesticides for a minimum of three years before harvesting and are not genetically modified in any way.
-Organic farms prioritize healthier ecosystems and environments for animals and crops to thrive naturally.
+For food to earn the official "organic" label, it must receive USDA certification and meet stringent guidelines.
+These comprehensive standards address multiple factors: soil quality, sustainable farming practices, animal welfare, pest management, weed control, and the use of additives and preservatives.
+The requirements prohibit synthetic fertilizers and pesticides for at least three years before harvest, and organic foods cannot be genetically modified.
+Organic farms prioritize creating healthier ecosystems where animals and crops can flourish naturally, supporting the environment we all share.

 What is Conventional Food?